sneko/cordova-facebook-plugin-windows/README.md

 https://github.com/Wizcorp/phonegap-facebook-plugin

-So you can use it with mine to cross-platforms apps, there will be no interference.
+So you can use it with mine to cross-platform apps, there will be no interference.

 The plugin can be used without Cordova, if you develop an JavaScript app.